seek4science/seek/help/user-guide/create-sample-isajson-compliant.md

 Study Source(s)
 * Study Sources must be created within an ISA Study, using an Experiment Sample Template level "Study Source".
-* Each Study Source must be the input of at least one Study Sample (or more) in the same ISA Study.
+* Each Study Source should be the input of at least one Study Sample (or more) in the same ISA Study.

 Study Sample(s)
 * Study Samples must be created within an ISA Study, using an Experiment Sample Template level "Study Sample".